jomago04/NBA-AI-Prop-Bet-Analyzer/README.md

 ## Features
 - Scrapes NBA player stats
 - Stores data for analysis
+- Uses OpenAI to analyze the data and provide a prop bet analysis
+- Uses FastAPI to create a type of API for the scraper to use with an AI query
+- Displays the data in a frontend

 ## Technologies
 - Python
-- BeautifulSoup4
-- Pandas
 - Selenium
 - FastAPI
+- OpenAI

 ## Future Plans
-- Implement AI-powered prop bet predictions using scraped stats
+- Implement automated prop bet scraping so you no longer have to manually find prop bets
+- Implement a frontend for the project
-- Add automated statistical analysis
+- Add additional sports to the project

 ## To Do
-- Finish the Selenium scraper
-- Start work on FastAPI and AI query integration
-- Make a frontend for the project
+- Fix a lot of the scraping issues
+- Add more relevant scraped data to prompt
+- Add prompt engineering depending on prop bet type

 ## Update Log
 - 12/22/2024: